IsaacSzeccl/DigitalArt2025/README.md

-# Chak Yan Digital Art 2025
+# Digital Art 2025
-Repository for the code of Chak Yan Digital Art Competition 2025
+Repository for the code of Digital Art Competition 2025

 ### Main methods